cloudscale-ch/terraform-provider-cloudscale/website/docs/r/floating_ip.markdown

 page_title: "cloudscale.ch: cloudscale_floating_ip"
 sidebar_current: "docs-cloudscale-resource-floating-ip"
 description: |-
   Provides a cloudscale.ch Floating IP resource.
-It can be used to create, modify, and delete Floating IPs.
+This can be used to create, modify, and delete Floating IPs.
 ---

 # cloudscale\_floating\_ip